johnthomasphd/johnthomasphd.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-Experienced academic researcher, teacher, and leader who is passionate about using cutting-edge artificial intelligence 🧠 to reveal the underpinnings of the human brain 🧬 utilizing sleep-wake electrophysiology, neuroimaging, and neuromodulation.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.